The proven two-sided marketplace playbook, based on 10+ years of experience

 Building such a platform used to require a big initial investment as well, but that has changed.

 Coding the platform with all the two-sided functionality would take months and at least $50,000.
-Using no-code marketplace software like Sharetribe (or one of the many Sharetribe alternatives that are available nowadays) can cut the time and cost by as much as 90%.
+Using no-code marketplace software like Sharetribe (or one of the many Sharetribe alternatives available nowadays) can cut the time and cost by as much as 90%.

-This means if you have the beginnings of a marketplace idea, you could launch your business in a day.
-Without any initial investment other than your time.
+This means if you have the beginnings of a marketplace idea, you could launch your business in a day—without any initial investment other than your time.

 Few other business concepts have equally low startup costs.

-When you don't need to own inventory, it's not only getting started that becomes easier.
-Scaling is faster too.
+When you don’t need to own inventory, it’s not only getting started that becomes easier.
+Scaling is faster, too.

 If you’ve chosen your marketplace software well, you can easily adapt it as you grow.
 You can learn from real users and eliminate all the guesswork.

-And only invest in building features and functionality you know can bring value to your user base.
+These insights will ensure you only invest in building features and functionality you know can bring value to your user base.

-(That's not to say investments wouldn't be available – many investors say they are particularly drawn to marketplaces thanks to the unique growth possibilities.)
+(That’s not to say investments wouldn’t be available—many investors say they are particularly drawn to marketplaces thanks to the unique growth possibilities.)

-(Former Eventbrite VP of Growth, Brian Rothenberg, said: "If cross-side virality is happening on your marketplace, be very happy.
-This is a huge lever.")
+Former Eventbrite VP of Growth Brian Rothenberg said, “If cross-side virality is happening on your marketplace, be very happy.
+This is a huge lever.”

 What makes two-sided businesses powerful is also what makes them challenging.